BarryCarlyon/twitch_misc/chat/eventbased_space/README.md

 - `access_token` - a Twitch access token with a _BUNCH_ of Twitch Scopes needed for the bot to function
 - `channels` - a CSV of channels to initially connect to

-The `.env` items are passed to the ChatBot constructore as the options.
+The `.env` items are passed to the ChatBot constructor as the options.

 At bot start, the bot calls the Twitch API to validate the token, and determine the `client_id` of that token, the `client_id` is needed for Chat Command calls.